Searching for a milestone definition in terms of project management or business in general? You’ve come to the right place.

 In this article, we’ll explain exactly what a milestone is, how you can use them in business, and showcase meaningful examples across different industries.

-What’s a milestone?
+What is a project milestone?

 A milestone is a key event or action in a project or your business journey that marks a significant stage of progress.